Abubakar-doc/todolistapp/README.md

 3. **Add Tasks:** Easily add new tasks with a simple form.
 4. **View Tasks:** Displays a list of all added tasks.
 5. **Delete Tasks:** Remove tasks with a single click or by a swipe to the left.
+6. **Update Tasks:** Updates existing tasks on user commands.
-6. **Persistent Storage:** Keeps tasks across app restarts using in-memory storage.
+7. **Persistent Storage:** Keeps tasks across app restarts using in-memory storage.

 ## UI Design